JornWildt/Mason/Documentation/Mason-draft-2.md

   * Meta data about the resource, targeted at the client developer.

-  * Various kinds of navigational elements such as links, link templates and actions.
+  * Various kinds of hypermedia elements such as links, link templates and actions.
+These are generally referred to as *control elements*.

-  * Namespace declarations for expansion of compact URIs (Curies) in navigational elements.
+  * Namespace declarations for expansion of compact URIs (Curies) in control elements.

   * Error details.